bxdn/advent-of-go/README.md

 1. If you would like to keep your solutions up to date on github, fork the repository first
 1. Run `git clone github.com/bxdn/advent-of-go` Or `git clone <Your forked repo>`
 1. Run `cd advent-of-go`
-1. You will need to do the following steps if you want to use any of the automatic functionality interfacing with Advent of Code (Pulling answers or input data and submitting answers)
-1. Open `private/cookie.txt`
-1. Paste your authentication session cookie from advent of code (you can find it in your browser once you've logged in).
+1. The first time you run, you will be asked to paste your session cookie from Advent of Code (you can find it in your browser once you've logged in).
-1. Save the file.
 1. That's it!

 ## Usage